Navid200/xDrip/docs/Nightscout/Crawlers.md

 When a crawler contacts your site, your Nightscout asks for either a read token or the API_SECRET.
 That request for a token or the API_SECRET is an outgoing traffic.
 Any such traffic to either China or Australia will result in a cost while traffic to all other geographic locations will only trigger a cost if the total traffic is greater than 1GB per month.

 The traffic caused by crawlers is very small.
-The cost reported due to this has been about $0.01-$0.02 (USD).
+The cost reported due to this has been about $0.01-$0.02 (USD) per month.

 You can use a [cost table](./CostTable.md) to confirm that is the reason for your non-zero invoice.
 If you see an unexpected cost, please [tell us](https://github.com/NightscoutFoundation/xDrip/discussions).